siyona-goel/Small-Business-Bakery-Inventory-System/README.md

 - The Landing Page
 ![Alt text](images/1.png)

-- The Inventory Page: View all your current ingredients in stock
+- The Inventory Page: View all your current ingredients in stock and add new ingredients
 ![Alt text](images/2.png)

 - Filter the list to show only the current items running low in stock